BASIL ESSENTIAL OIL (OCIMUM BASILICUM):

 Part Typically Used: Flowering plant (Leaves and Flowers/Buds)

 Perfumery Note: Top

 Strength of Initial Aroma: Fresh, warm, spicy, herbaceous

 Basil, Thai basil, or sweet basil, is a common name for the culinary herb Ocimum basilicum of the family Lamiaceae (mints), sometimes known as Saint Joseph’s Wort in some English-speaking countries.

 Basil is possibly native to India, and has been cultivated there for more than 5,000 years.
 A much favored herb in India, it is held sacred to Krishna and Vishnu, and the leaves are even chewed before taking part in religious ceremonies.

 The word basil comes from the Greek (basileus), meaning “king“, as it has come to be associated with the Feast of the Cross commemorating the finding of the True Cross by St. Helena, mother of the emperor Constantine I. Basil is still considered the “king of herbs” by many cookery authors.

 Depending on the species and cultivar, the leaves may taste somewhat like anise, with a strong, pungent, often sweet smell.

-The various Basil have such different scents because the herb has a number of different essential oils that come together in different proportions for various breeds.
-The strong clove scent of Sweet basil is derived from eugenol.
+The various basil’s have such different scents because the herb has a number of different essential oils that come together in different proportions for various breeds.
+The strong clove scent of sweet basil is derived from eugenol.